Raton Basin: Oil and gas

 A number of wells have been drilled over the years seeking conventional oil and natural gas, but none has been produced in economic quantities in the basin.
-In April 2008, Pioneer Natural Resources announced that they were developing natural gas reserves in the Cretaceous Pierre Shale on their leasehold in the Raton Basin.
+In April 2008, Pioneer Natural Resources announced that it was developing natural gas reserves in the Cretaceous Pierre Shale on leaseholds in the Raton Basin.

 Coalbed methane

 Coals in the Raton Basin were long known to be "gassy."
 During development of the Morely mine in the early part of the 20th century, two gas relief wells were drilled into the coal, as a safety measure to drain off gas ahead of mining.

 The first wells seeking to produce coalbed methane were drilled in the Raton Basin in 1982.
 Thousands of wells have successfully extracted coalbed methane from the Vermejo Formation and Raton Formation coals.
 The productive coalbed methane area now covers the central part of the basin, and straddles the Colorado-New Mexico state line.
-The two major producing companies are Pioneer Natural Resources (on the Colorado side) and El Paso Corporation (on the New Mexico side).
+The two major producing companies are ExxonMobil (on the Colorado side) and El Paso Corporation (on the New Mexico side).

 In 2007, the coalbed methane field of the Raton Basin produced 124 billion cubic feet of gas, making it the 17th largest source of natural gas in the United States.